hzdr-MedImaging/LyROI/README.md

-# LyROI – nnU-Net-based Lymphoma Total Metabolic Tumor Volume Segmentation Tool
+# LyROI – nnU-Net-based Lymphoma Total Metabolic Tumor Volume Segmentation

 > [!IMPORTANT]
 > **Regulatory status:** This software and the bundled model are intended **solely for research and development (R&D)**.